 RUTH SMITH OFFERS TECHNICAL EXPERTISE AND PROVEN BUSINESS EXPERIENCE

-Ruth offers a wealth of experience of advising on business and commercial law, with the benefit of having worked as a commercial lawyer with well-known law firms as well as in-house legal adviser to a leading software PLC.
+She has the benefit of having worked as a commercial lawyer with high profile law firms and as an in-house legal adviser to a leading software PLC.

 Hands-on experience of the requirements and needs of running a business enables Ruth to provide practical and innovative advice to clients; understanding their situations and presenting solutions that take both their business and legal requirements into account.